cysouw/diathesis/text/c02_structure.md

 ![Names for chained macro-role remappings involving the subject](figures/subjectchains){#fig:subjectchains}

-The upper right triangle of [@fig:subjectchains] are demotions, the lower left triangle are promotions, and the diagonal are examples of symmetrical diatheses.
+The upper right part of [@fig:subjectchains] are demotions, the lower left part are promotions, and on the diagonal are examples of symmetrical diatheses.
 I will discuss all types in this order.

 #### Demotions {#sec:intro-subject-demotions}